 Dyskeratosis congenita (DKC), which is also known as Zinsser-Engman-Cole syndrome, is a genodermatosis originally described by Zinsser in 1906.
 It is an uncommon syndrome classically associated with the triad of oral leukoplakia, nail dystrophy, and reticular hyperpigmentation.
 Most affected by the syndrome have a defect in the DKC1 gene encoding dyskerin protein involved in telomere maintenance.
 Inheritance is most commonly x-linked recessive, and subsequently, males are affected more than females 3:1.
 Clinical findings vary widely and may include atrophic wrinkled skin, eye disease, and bone marrow failure.
-Treatment is difficult and largely a multidisciplinary approach.
+Treatment is difficult and largely requires an interprofessional approach.

 The defective preservation of telomeres causes DKC.
 Telomeres are sequences of nucleotides at the ends of chromosomes that protect the chromosomes from progressively shortening after multiple rounds of DNA replication.
 The genes found to be defective in DKC all are related to telomere preservation.
 The most common gene, DKC1, encodes for dyskerin protein and is inherited in an x-linked recessive fashion.
 Dyskerin is directly involved in stabilizing an enzyme called telomerase that is responsible for catalyzing a reaction that sustains the length of telomeres.
 Without proteins like dyskerin, the telomeres progressively shorten which cause the cells involved to undergo apoptosis or senescence.
 The instability of telomeres may also induce carcinogenesis, especially in rapidly dividing cells.
 Numerous genes, including TINF2, TERC, TERT, C16orf57, NOLA2, NOLA3, WRAP53/TCAB1, and RTEL1 have been found to be mutated in DKC.